Is there a more natural way to groom your horse to shine?

 Step 3 – Brushing the Horse's Coat:

-After you thoroughly curried and ‘flicked’, you are now ready to brush off the dirt and debris you lifted to the surface with a good softer horse hair brush.
-A real horse grooming brush is a natural bristle brush with a high bristle density.
-These brushes are usually made of horse hair.
-So use a high-quality finishing brush.
+After you thoroughly curried and ‘flicked’, you are now ready to brush off the dirt and debris you lifted to the surface with a good-quality horse finishing brush.
+A real horse grooming brush is a natural bristle brush with just the right bristle density to lift and remove dirt and dander from the coat.
+These brushes are usually made of horse tail hair.
+Cheaper, China-made brushes (almost all brushes, including brand names, that you can find in most tack shops) are often too soft and are made from inferior materials.
+For added 'flick' you can choose a finishing brush with a raised edge.

 Caution: Cheap horse hair brushes are not only much too soft, too loose, not effective, and not durable enough, they also need to be replaced often.
 When I buy a horse hair brush I am aware that it comes from a horse and I want it to last for a very, very long time.